SoliLuneStelle/Combine-MicrobIEM-FeatureTable-Taxonomy-Outputs/README.md

 # Combine-MicrobIEM-RepSeqs-Taxonomy-FeatureTable-Outputs
-Combine MicrobIEM decontamination output (as a .tsv file) with Qiime2 feature-table and taxonomy output (as .tsv files)
+Combine MicrobIEM decontamination output (as a .tsv file) with Qiime2 rep-seqs, feature-table, and taxonomy output (as .tsv files)

 To use this script you will need to have done the following: